 Many employers have their own entry requirements which will be posted on their apprenticeship advert, but the government’s recommended entry requirements are:

-- 5 GCSEs, including mathematics and English - grade C or above (or equivalent)
+- five GCSEs, including mathematics and English – grade C or above (or equivalent)

-- 3 A Levels (or equivalent) - minimum grade C
+- three A levels (or equivalent) – minimum grade C

 - relevant employer-led work experience